Newington College's close relationship with Tonga stretches back to the late 1800s.

-The ONU Tongan Bursary
+The ONU Tongan Scholarship

 Who is eligible?

-ONU Tongan Bursaries are awarded to young men who are residents of Tonga and either attend Tupou College, or are sons or grandsons of Old Boys of Newington.
+ONU Tongan Scholarships are awarded to young men who are residents of Tonga and either attend Tupou College, or are sons or grandsons of Old Boys of Newington.
 They must be eligible to enter Year 10 as boarders and turn 16 during Year 10 or Year 11.

-Bursaries are awarded to applicants who possess a reasonable fluency in English, sound academic ability, character and leadership attributes, and strength in sporting and/or cultural activities (music, drama, art).
+Scholarships are awarded to applicants who possess a reasonable fluency in English, sound academic ability, character and leadership attributes, and strength in sporting and/or cultural activities (music, drama, art).

-What does an ONU Tongan Bursary cover?
+What does an ONU Tongan Scholarship cover?

-Each ONU Tongan Bursary covers:
+Each ONU Tongan Scholarship covers: